meet-bhagdev/test/Python-Windows-SQL-DB.md

 ##Stored Procedures

 > [AZURE.NOTE] We are using pyodbc to connect to SQL which currently has a limitation and does not allow the use of output parameters.
 Since we can't use output parameters at this point, you'll need to return results in a result set.
 Usually this means just ending your stored procedure with a SELECT statement.
+Additionally you will have to use a DBA tool such as SSMS to create your stored procedure.
+There is no way to create a stored procedure using pyodbc.

+	import pyodbc
+	cnxn = pyodbc.connect('DRIVER={SQL Server};SERVER=tcp:yourserver.database.windows.net;DATABASE=AdventureWorks;UID=yourusername;PWD=yourpassword')
+	cursor = cnxn.cursor()
 	cursor.execute("exec sp_dosomething(123, 'abc')")